LoginRadius/docs/content/references/api/configuration/index.md

 # Configuration API

+Refer <a href="https://www.loginradius.com/docs/developer/faq/#how-to-retrieve-api-key-and-secret" target="_blank">this document</a> to get API Key and Secret.

 ## Get Server Time

   This API allows you to query your LoginRadius account for basic server information and server time information which is useful when generating an SOTT token.